 2. pH Level

 Just like we do in pools, hot tub or spa needs pH between 7.2 - 7.8.
 Use pH Plus to raise your pH level in your hot tub when it falls below the recommended range, and use Muriatic acid to lower pH when it goes above 7.8, pH tends to increase a lot in a hot tub, spa, or pool due to aeration.
-Note that Muriatic acid also lower Total Alkalinity when added in a hot tub, spa, and swimming pool.
+Note that Muriatic acid also lowers Total Alkalinity when added to a hot tub, spa, and swimming pool.

 pH below 7.2 is very acidic and will eat away hot tub or spa parts causing damage.
 On the other hand, higher pH than 7.8 is destructive since it will cause Scale on hot tub/spa equipment, especially the heater or heat exchangers causing damage that might need replacement.